MeadowlarkDAW/yarrow-book/src/getting_started.md

 ## Installing Rust

 The Yarrow framework is built using the Rust programming language.
-Currently, to use Yarrow, you must install the Rust compiler by following the instructions over at [https://www.rust-lang.org/learn/get-started](https://www.rust-lang.org/learn/get-started).
+To use Yarrow, you must install the Rust compiler by following the instructions over at [https://www.rust-lang.org/learn/get-started](https://www.rust-lang.org/learn/get-started).

 ## Running the Examples